martinthomson/hx-uri/draft-thomson-http-hx-uri.md

 ## Identifying the Response Status {#component-status}

-A path component of "/s" indicates that an 'hx' URI identifies the request method.
+A path component of "/s" indicates that an 'hx' URI identifies the response status.
 This component is not valid for an `hxr` URI or an `hx` URI for a request.